 For the beadboard, I wanted to lighten it up as well, so I gave it a coat of flat white paint.
 I can certainly use another finish like eggshell or satin, but I want this to be a sort of wash and keep with the primitive scheme.

 Now this once sad-looking cupboard showcases a rustic touch.
 It’s a perfect spot for displaying your wares.
-If you love it, you can find it available in my shop.
-(SOLD)
+If you love it, you can find it available in my online shop.

 I think sometimes we tire of our decor because it is tired looking.
 So, why not refresh your home and be budget conscious at the same time?
 No need to break the bank to update your decor.
 For example, that screen sifter is an easy repurposing decorative item with magnets and botanical prints.